textcreationpartnership/A00007/README.md

 ##Content Summary##

 #####Front#####
-The Cronycles of Englonde with the dedes of popes and emperours / and alſo the deſcripcyon of Englon

 1. Tabula.

     _ ¶ Here begynneth a ſhorte and a breue Table / for to 〈…〉 wherof ony man ſhall pleaſe hȳ to rede in this boke.